 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Uranium Energy Corp.
+The table below summarizes the key strengths and weaknesses of Uranium Energy Corp.
 (UEC) and Denison Mines Corp.
-(DNN) based on the most recent data.
+(DNN) based on their recent financial and operational data.

 CriterionUranium Energy Corp.
 (UEC)Denison Mines Corp.
 (DNN)